 The ACCME’s Corporate Structure Review process is in place to assist organizations in determining whether they, or an educational partner, may be an ACCME-defined commercial interest.

 The ACCME has provided a set of self-assessment questions for use in determining whether an entity may be a commercial interest.
-The six self-assessment questions may be found here.
+These self-assessment questions may be found here.

 If an organization answers yes to any of these questions, they would be defined by ACCME as an ineligible company.
 If after answering these questions, the organization still has questions regarding its status, it may wish to request that the ACCME conduct a corporate structure review.